U2C9727A4/clearhide/README.md

 Do not use the same part of the block device to hide more than 1 file.

 ## Building
+Requirements:
+A C compiler (Dosen't matter if its gcc or clang) a POSIX C library (So you're gonna have to be on a UNIX or UNIX-Like system, or with mingw on windows) GNU make (or any other `make` command) OPTIONAL

-after cloning the repository, all you have to do is run `make build`
+after cloning the repository, all you have to do is run `make build` If you don't have `make`, all you have to do is run the command in the makefile yourself manually.

 ## Technicalities